LukasKri/Newsletter-signup-app/README.md

-# About me
+# About

-> My first project using HTML and CSS.
+> A simple email subscription email form.

 ## Table of contents
 * [General info](#general-info)